As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Cast fossils rely on mold fossils to form first.
 Cast fossils are an opposite version of mold fossils, but they also share a relationship with petrified fossils.

-After a mold fossil form, groundwater may fill the mold later on.
+After a mold fossil forms, groundwater may fill the mold later on.
 This presents the opportunity for minerals to settle in the void space the organism left behind.

 However, in contrast to the permineralization process, the minerals present in the formation of cast fossils do not replace organic matter.
 Instead, they are merely filling the space.
 The result is another stone similar to a petrified fossil.